DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/switchtowindow.md

 ## t.switchToWindow(window)

-Activates the window represented by the window object.
+Activates the window described by the window object.

 ```JavaScript
 t.SwitchToWindow(window);